 Your friend or family member just recently had a baby.
-Naturally, you want to get gifts that both mom and baby will appreciate.
-But does that mean getting something specific for the baby, or more something that mom can enjoy?
+Naturally, you want to get baby gifts that appeal to both the mom and the baby.
+But does that mean getting something specific for the baby, or something that mom can enjoy?

 As the saying (kind of) goes, a happy mommy makes a happy baby, right?
 So which is the right approach when buying a gift?
 Truly, you can’t go wrong, whether you buy something that’s specifically for the baby, or something that will please mom.
+Seeing her baby happy will undoubtedly make mom happy, too.
 But you can be smart in what you choose to ensure maximum satisfaction from both parties involved.

 What to buy for mom